Quality of a Business

 For illustration purposes only

-This means Viraj had enough short-term resources to comfortably meet short-term obligations.
+This means Viraj had enough short-term resources to meet short-term obligations comfortably.
 Varun did not have the same cushion.

 This is like two shop owners opening their shutters every morning.
 One has enough cash, receivables, and inventory to run smoothly.
 The other has bills pressing harder than the comfort available to pay them.